pershyn/storm-debian-packaging/README.md

 See `./sample-layout/` for example of packages content.

+If you just need a storm package, there are some in [Releases](https://github.com/pershyn/storm-debian-packaging/releases)

 ## Compatibility:

 * This packages are intended to be used against Debian Jessie.
 Presumably it can be ran on any other debian-based distribution, because relies only on LSB.
 It has also upstart's conf files.